-- (ii) Parking for special events, weddings, marketing promotional events, and similar functions may utilize temporary, overflow parking areas.
+(ii) Parking for special events, receptions, marketing promotional events, and similar functions may utilize temporary, overflow parking areas.
 Limitations on the number of guests may be based on availability of off-street parking.
-Overflow parking areas may be of dirt, decomposed granite, gravel or other permeable surface, provided that the parking area is fire safe. - (iii) On-street parking shall not be permitted.
+Overflow parking areas may be of dirt, decomposed granite, gravel or other permeable surface, provided that the parking area is fire safe.